-- A. The producer or distributor of the film must register online at the Academy's Awards Submission site, submissions.oscars.org, and submit an Oscars Submission Form. - B. The print or DCP submitted for Academy Awards consideration must be identical in content and length to the print or DCP used for the qualifying exhibition. - C. The following submission materials, including those from non-U.S. entrants, must be received by the Academy by 5 p.m. on Tuesday, October 1, 2019: - Completed online submission form - 35mm or 70mm film print or DCP, 3D capabilities accepted - Digital content delivery - 300 DVDs of the entry, without trailers or other extraneous material, capable of playing on Region 0/NTSC standard definition DVD players.
+- Completed online submission form - 35mm or 70mm film print or DCP, 3D capabilities accepted - Streaming digital media content delivery - 300 DVDs of the entry, without trailers or other extraneous material, capable of playing on Region 0/NTSC standard definition DVD players.
 DVDs must be in individual paper sleeves and must include the title, running time and director name only.
-No artwork, contact information, company name or film logo is acceptable on the DVD labels or sleeves. - Full cast and credit list - Brief English-language synopsis of the film - 3 to 5 representative film stills - A poster from the film's original release
+No artwork, contact information, company name or film logo is acceptable on the DVD labels or sleeves. - Full cast and credit list in English (Legal billing) - 3 to 5 representative film stills, including a key frame - A poster from the film's original release